Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Strathfieldsaye has 61 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together facilitate 451 weekly passenger trips.
-The accessibility of the transport system is deemed good, with residents on average being located 384 meters from their nearest stop.
+These stops are served by three different routes that together offer 451 weekly passenger trips.
+The accessibility of these services is rated as good, with residents on average being located 384 meters from the nearest stop.

-On a daily basis, there are an average of 64 trips across all routes, which amounts to roughly seven weekly trips per individual stop.
+Across all routes, there are an average of 64 trips per day, which equates to approximately seven weekly trips per individual stop.

 Frequently Asked Questions - Transport